-This week’s blog was written by Headspace Guildford’s fantastic Assistant Psychology, Gabby Donaldson.
+This week’s blog was written by Headspace Guildford’s fantastic Assistant Psychologist, Gabby Donaldson.
 It’s so brilliant because it reminds me of the rainbows that went up in everyone’s windows the first time we went into lockdown.
 So read on for ways to use strategies or find hope in difficult times.

 ‘When it rains, look for rainbows.
 When it’s dark, look for stars.’

 I have always loved this quote by Oscar Wilde as it reminds me that whenever times get a little tough, there is light at the end of the tunnel.

 The year 2020 has really been one of a kind and one of the most difficult years we have had to face as a community.
 As we head towards another national lockdown it is easy for many of us to lose hope in the face of the pandemic, fear the uncertainty, struggle with having to be apart from loved ones again as well as face several other challenges which may seem impossible to deal with.
 Understandably, there is so much worry and fear going around at the moment.
 But I encourage you not to let this define you, don’t let this pandemic defeat your strength.
 Yes, it may seem a little easier said than done but I want to share with you a couple of things I have learnt over the years to help me cope with worry.
 We have worked through one lockdown already and we can work through this one together!